Tibial shaft fractures are often the result of the high-energy injury. Sometimes they can also be insidious in onset, such as stress fractures.

 - Posterior malleolar fracture

-- most commonly associated with spiral distal third tibia fracture
+- most commonly associated with a spiral distal third tibia fracture

 Classification of Tibial Shaft Fractures [Orthopaedic Trauma Association]